AadityaDhore/AI-ML-intern/README.md

 Implementation: The program likely uses a predefined dictionary or mapping of English words to their Hinglish counterparts.
 It could use conditional statements or lookups in a data structure like a dictionary to perform the translation

+Performance Evaluation : the performance/accuracy  of the model is defined by the actual conversion of words from engish to hindi expect some words that keeps as it is in English for e.g :- the word "Bag" keep same as "Bag" after translating into hinglish